Low SNR Capacity of Keyhole MIMO Channel in Nakagami-m Fading With Full CSI: System and Channel Model

-Notice that all the entries in $\textbf{H}$ above are uncorrelated, and all the columns of $\textbf{H}$ are linearly dependent, i.e., $\mathrm{rank}(\textbf{H}) = 1$.
-Hence, the capacity of the keyhole MIMO channel $\textbf{H}$ with CSI-T is computed as~\cite[Chapter~8]{tsebook}
+with rank unity, i.e., $\mathrm{rank}(\textbf{H}) = 1$ as all the column vectors are linearly dependent.
+Also, all the entries in $\textbf{H}$ above are uncorrelated as all the channel fading coefficients $\{\alpha_l\}_{l=1}^{t}$ and $\{\beta_i \}_{i=1}^{r}$ are statistically independent.
+Hence, the capacity of the keyhole MIMO channel $\textbf{H}$ with perfect channel knowledge at the transmitter and receiver gets simplified as follows~\cite[Chapter~8]{tsebook}